fcaliquaglia/reanalysis_thaao_iwv/README.md

 - 10.24381/cds.143582cf
 - https://cds.climate.copernicus.eu/datasets/reanalysis-era5-complete?tab=overview

+> [!NOTE]
-(from the official website) ERA5 is the fifth generation ECMWF atmospheric reanalysis of the global climate covering the period from January 1940 to present1.
+>(from the official website) ERA5 is the fifth generation ECMWF atmospheric reanalysis of the global climate covering the period from January 1940 to present1.
 It is produced by the Copernicus Climate Change Service (C3S) at ECMWF and provides hourly estimates of a large number of atmospheric, land and oceanic climate variables.
 The data cover the Earth on a 31km grid and resolve the atmosphere using 137 levels from the surface up to a height of 80km.
 ERA5 includes an ensemble component at half the resolution to provide information on synoptic uncertainty of its products.

-ERA5 uses a state-of-the-art numerical weather prediction model to assimilate a variety of observations, including satellite and ground-based measurements, and produces a comprehensive and consistent view of the Earth's atmosphere.
+>ERA5 uses a state-of-the-art numerical weather prediction model to assimilate a variety of observations, including satellite and ground-based measurements, and produces a comprehensive and consistent view of the Earth's atmosphere.
 These products are widely used by researchers and practitioners in various fields, including climate science, weather forecasting, energy production and machine learning among others, to understand and analyse past and